MoebiusSt/Orbital/README.md

 ## Play

-Open `orbital.html` in a browser or try the standalone version at `dist/orbital-mono.html`.
+Open `orbital.html` or the all-in-one standalone build at `dist/orbital-mono.html` in a browser.

 **Controls:**
-- Click to eject mass toward cursor (hold for combo multiplier)
+- <kbd>Click</kbd> to eject tiny mass amounts toward cursor to proell yourself (repeat faster clicks to eject more mass for more recoil – conservation of momentum)
-- Scroll to zoom
+- <kbd>Scroll</kbd> to zoom in and out
-- Space to speed up time
+- Hold <kbd>Space</kbd> to speed up time

 ## Development